 As the saying 一期一会 (Ichigo ichie) goes, “Never can time be reversed, so make every moment count – Treasure it, be thankful of every moment you’re given to share with others.”
 The experience at AEON has brought me many of these moments.
 It truly has been a pleasure to teach.
 And, the fellow staff members who I have worked through the years have enriched my life in many ways.
 If you are looking for this kind of experience and are willing to dedicate yourself to the students’ needs, consider applying with us now!

-Andy Gadt, Recruiter
+Andy Gadt (USA), Recruiter

 After finishing university in 2002, I knew that I wanted to teach, but did not have much classroom experience.
 Most of my “teaching” experience was on the baseball field as a coach.
 After researching many different options, I encountered the opportunity to teach English in Japan with AEON.
 When I arrived in Japan, I was not sure what to expect due to my lack of teaching experience and inability to speak any Japanese.
-However, the training program at AEON prepared me well and once I got in front of my students their dedication to learning English pushed me to work harder to improve my teaching skills in order to be able to offer them the best possible lesson that I could.
+However, the training program at AEON prepared me well.
+Once I got in front of my students, their dedication to learning English pushed me to work harder to improve my teaching skills in order to be able to offer them the best possible lesson that I could.

 I worked at a smaller branch school in Nagoya for two years teaching students of all ages.
 Teaching children brought many interesting challenges about lesson planning, engaging all levels and abilities and helping each child enjoy studying English.
 The excitement on the children’s faces when they were able to answer my questions and converse with me in English is something that I will never forget.
 Many of the adults that I taught were studying English for their careers and were very serious about improving their skills.
 I learned about each of them individually so that I could help them see their strengths while working on the best plan to assist them with their weaknesses in English.
 In all classes, I did whatever I could to make the lesson fun and remember lots of laughter.
 The students at AEON are extremely dedicated in the classroom and also very interested to share Japanese culture with the foreign teachers.
 I made many good friends with my students at my branch school who I still keep in contact with today.